Updated 3 weeks ago

 Factors that determine how many solar panels you need

-Many things can impact the right number of solar panels for you, including your electricity usage, the panel you use, your roof, and your budget!
+Many things can impact the right number of solar panels for you, from your energy habits and roof characteristics to environmental factors and your personal solar goals and budget.

 Electricity usage